Port City FC

 Port City FC is an American semi-professional soccer club based in Wilmington, North Carolina that competes in the National Premier Soccer League.

 History

-The club was founded in 2014 as Port City Football Club.
-Joao Johanning Mora, along with partners Joey Lipoff and Eion Dockery, formed Port City City FC as a semi-professional club as a nonprofit alternative for the North Carolina's northeastern coastal soccer community.
+The club was founded in 2014 as "Biloxi City Football Club".
+Joao Johanning Mora, along with partners Joey Lipoff and Eion Dockery, formed Biloxi City FC as a semi-professional club as a nonprofit alternative for the North Carolina's northeastern coastal soccer community.
 Port City FC plans to launch a Women’s Premier Soccer League (WPSL) expansion team this summer, embarking on an exhibition season with six to eight matches.

 Club culture

 Logo

 In 2025 Port City FC introduced a new logo that blended its earlier identity with a more modern, European-style presentation.
-The crest used a handcrafted anchor as its central feature, reflecting Wilmington's maritime heritage and serving as the club's defining visual element.
+The crest used a handcrafted anchor as its central feature.
 The design maintained continuity with the previous emblem while adopting a more professional aesthetic similar to those used by MLS, USL, and leading European clubs.
-The placement of "NC" on each side of the anchor referenced both the state flag and the club's connection to North Carolina.
-The crest was intended to represent Wilmington's coastal character, its port-driven history, and its longstanding military presence.
-The club framed the emblem as versatile across different applications while still rooted in the region's identity and community traditions.